Cook Group

+History

-The flagship company, Cook Incorporated, part of the medical division, was founded in 1963 in a spare bedroom in Bloomington.
-The first products of Cook Incorporated included catheters, needles, and wire guides.
-Today, the company manufactures more than 16,000 products across 10 hospital service lines, and serves 135 countries.
-Other companies include also the manufacturers K-Tube and Cook Polymer Technology.
+The flagship company, Cook Incorporated, part of the medical division, was founded in 1963 in a spare bedroom in Bloomington, Indiana The first products of Cook Incorporated included catheters, needles, and wire guides.
+As of 2014, the company manufactured more than 16,000 products across 10 hospital service lines, and serves 135 countries.
+Other companies include the manufacturers K-Tube and Cook Polymer Technology.
 Cook owns CFC Properties, a property development company that owns residential and commercial properties in Bloomington as well as Fountain Square Mall and Grant Street Inn.
 Cook also restored and owns the French Lick Resort, which includes the historic West Baden Springs Hotel and the French Lick Springs Hotel.

+In September 2017, Catalent purchased Cook Pharmica for $950 million.
+In February 2022, Cook Medical sold its Reproductive Health business to The Cooper Companies for $875 million.